saneleM1991/alx-system_engineering-devops/0x00-shell_basics/README.md

 - mv : Is used to move file or directory
 - rm : Is used to delete file or non empty directory
 - rmdir : To remove empty directory
+- cd - : a script that changes the working directory to the previous one.